Do you have dry eyes? You’re not alone.

 - Feeling something in the eye

 - Light sensitivity

 Think you may have dry eye syndrome?
 Take our dry eye self-evaluation test here!

 What causes dry eyes?

 There are numerous causes of Dry Eyes.
-Here are ten common ones:
+Here are nine common ones:

 Aging eyes – As people age, it is completely natural that the tears we produce have less natural oils in them.
 The aging population has specific dry eye related problems.

 Menopause – Females entering menopause are among the most prone to dry eye.